shekinahmanyi/VesterAI-Onboarding-Form/README.md

 select all that apply)
 - When was your company founded? (date selection)

-## Deploying Project
+## Test The Solution
-This Project was deployed on Vercel and you can access it here :https://vesterai-onboarding-form.vercel.app/
+This Project was built with ❤ by Shekinah Manyi and deployed on Vercel and you can access it here :https://vesterai-onboarding-form.vercel.app/ to test all Functionalities and the Solution in General

 ## ProJect SetUp
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).